 While some Taiwanese yards have either moved to Mainland China or opened factories there to take advantage of cheaper labor, Tung Hwa has concluded that there is no real economic advantage because the skill levels of the workers are not the same.
 In addition, it knows that moving and training all new workers can be highly disruptive, detracting from the company's primary focus of building quality yachts.

-Tung Hwa now employs over 100 craftsmen and artisans, many of whom have worked there since the beginning.
-A total of approximately 20 Flemings are built each year.
-Adi Shard, Tony's nephew and protégé, has worked full time at the Tung Hwa facility for the past 10 years to ensure the continued quality of the Fleming brand.
+Tung Hwa now employs nearly 200 craftsmen and artisans, many of whom have worked there since the beginning.
+A total of approximately 18 Flemings are built each year.
+Adi Shard, Tony's nephew and protégé, has worked full time at the Tung Hwa facility for the past 11 years to ensure the continued quality of the Fleming brand.
+He is assisted by Tsai.
+Duncan Cowie also spends considerable time at the yard specializing in the design and implementation of modern systems and liaising with suppliers of related equipment.